phillycocoa/website/content/meeting-agenda.md

 ---
 type: page
-title: September Meeting Agenda
+title: November Meeting Agenda
 ---

-# September Meeting Agenda
+# November Meeting Agenda

-The next [Philly CocoaHeads][PC] meeting will be virtual on **Thursday, September 10th**.
+The next [Philly CocoaHeads][PC] meeting will be virtual on **Thursday, November 12th**.
 Join us online for a virtual social hour (bring your own pizza).
 We're resuming monthly meetings virtually for the time being in a more casual format, akin to the social hour that kicks off our in-person meetings.

 [PC]:http://phillycocoa.org